 2. If there are no updates or you cannot run them, delete and reinstall the entire app.

-Alternatively, use CleanMyMac X’s Uninstaller module, which lets your sort all your apps by size, see the unused apps, and remove multiple programs at once.
-To delete software with CleanMymac X:
+Alternatively, use CleanMyMac’s Uninstaller module, which lets you sort all your apps by vendor or store, see the unused apps, and remove multiple programs at once.
+To delete software with CleanMymac:

 All apps selected in the Uninstaller module of CMM

-1. Download CleanMyMac X — it has a free version
+1. Download CleanMyMac — it has a free version.

 2. Install and open the app.

-3. Go to Uninstaller and select the boxes next to the apps you want to remove.
+5. You’ll see the Uninstaller tool where you can select the boxes next to the apps you want to remove.

 If Kernel Panic occurs on random apps, you should look into deep-seated system drivers, specifically the ones that came with peripherals, like video cards, adapters, etc. Make sure you updated everything that deals with graphics, file systems, or networking.
 And, if it doesn’t help, here are more tricks.